President James MacLaren posing in front of rows of trees

 President, Lebanon Valley College

-Dr. James M. MacLaren, an award-winning physicist and passionate advocate for student success, became Lebanon Valley College’s 19th president in July 2020.
+Dr. James M. President MacLaren, an award-winning physicist and passionate advocate for student success, became Lebanon Valley College’s 19th president in July 2020.
+During his tenure, the College expanded undergraduate and graduate student enrollment and added numerous undergraduate and graduate degrees, certificates, minors, and concentrations.

-President MacLaren and his wife, Gina, who was born in Memphis but lived most of her life in New Orleans, have been married for 27 years and have three daughters, Emily, Meg, and Caroline.
+Dr. MacLaren and his wife, Gina, have three daughters, Emily, Meg, and Caroline.

 Before Lebanon Valley College